KomodoPlatform/chipsln/README.md

 ## Getting Started

-c-lightning currently only works on Linux (and possibly Mac OS with some tweaking), and requires a locally running `bitcoind` that is fully caught up with the network you're testing on.
+c-lightning currently only works on Linux (and possibly Mac OS with some tweaking), and requires a locally running `chipsd` that is fully caught up with the network you're testing on.

 ### Installation